Skip to content

 Recommendation: Separate pagination

 Theca results can be paginated using the "next page" from the search results.
 Since Theca ads and local search engine results are different from both a user experience and a technical perspective we recommend that they should be paginated separately.
 I.e., if the local search engine is paginated with a button that says "More results", then the Theca ads should not change when it is pressed and vice versa.
-Consider these options when paginating Theca results:
+Consider these options when paginating Theca results: - Infinite scroll or more results button.
+The user scrolls down or presses a "more results" button to load more results. - Carousel.
+The ads are placed in horizontal row with an arrow button to the right that replaces the results.

 Caution: Placing Theca results on the right of the SERP